 The federal minimum wage is the lowest rate you can be paid for a work-study job.
 If your state has a higher minimum wage, you’ll be paid that rate.
 You may be able to earn more, depending on your skills and job qualifications.

 Undergraduate students are generally paid hourly, while professional and graduate students may be paid hourly or receive a salary depending on the job.
 The number of hours you can work is limited to a set amount per school year, and you can’t exceed the amount listed in your Federal Work-Study award.

 If you’re not eligible or can’t line up a work-study position, there are other options available.
 Not all jobs on campus are work-study positions.
 You may be able to line-up a part-time job on campus through your school’s student employment office or get hired directly by a department.
 Check for details on what’s available with your college’s student employment office or directly with departments where you would like to work.

-Also consider an off-campus part-time position or an online job that can be worked from anywhere, including your dorm room.
+Also consider an off-campus part-time position or an online job.
 Many companies are flexible and willing to work around a student’s class schedule, and—especially in busy college towns—employment opportunities are plentiful.

 - College students can get work-study jobs through the Federal Work-Study program as part of their financial aid package.